-Frames and frame control: such an important aspects of socialization, and yet so few books and resources on this topic.
+Frames and frame control: such an important aspect of socialization, and yet so few books and resources on this topic.

 Next comes sales, especially from authors schooled in NLP.
-And lastly, negotiation books also sometimes discuss frames.
+And lastly, there are negotiation books, which also often end up discuss frames.

-Albeit it’s a popular topic, I haven’t seen any great resources on frames in seduction books to be honest.
+Albeit it’s a popular topic, I haven’t seen any great resource fully dedicated to frames.

 Simply the best book I have read on negotiation.

-It’s not laser-focused on frames, but since frames are often about negotiation and negotiation of meaning, then this book will also help.#6.
-Pitch Anything
+It’s not laser-focused on frames, but since frames are often about negotiation and negotiation of meaning, then this book will help with both.

 When I started reading “Pitch Anything” I was flabbergasted.